kornysietsma/mastolists/README.md

 - local_page - the URL of their page on _your_ instance - from here you can add/remove to lists, etc
 - followers_count
 - following_count
+- notes (converted to text from html)

 then one column for each user list you have, with a value 'TRUE' if the user is in that list.

+Note - the `local_page` column assumes user pages are in the form `https://my.instance/@foo@mastodon.social` - some instances have a different URL format, if that's the case you'll have to edit the python code for your site - sorry!

 ## Notes to self